Skip to content

 If it’s cold outside, chances are you are wearing warm clothing.
 You may have a thick, down-filled parka.
 If so, put the iPhone in an inside pocket.
 Between your body heat and the jacket’s insulation, your phone should remain within operational temperatures.
 If you can’t do that, try to put the device as close to your body as possible.

 Of course, this limits the use of your iPhone.
 The buttons on Apple’s headphones actually allow users to control some iPhone functions.
-For example, one can invoke Siri simply by pressing and holding the center button on the headphones.
-I wouldn’t advise taking the phone out and returning it to its warm location repeatedly.
+For example, one can invoke Siri simply by pressing and holding the center button on Apple’s stock EarPods.
+I wouldn’t advise taking your phone out and returning it to its warm location repeatedly.
 It will present the same problem of expansion, contraction and condensation.

-There are some cases that may provide adequate insulation for your iPhone.
-Neoprene seems like a good option.
-It is inexpensive and is the same material used in wet suits.
-You could probably even make one out of a mouse pad, since most are constructed from neoprene.
-Neoprene is also a great shock absorber.
-For those with the financial resources, a new, high-tech thermal protection case is coming soon…
+Some cases may provide adequate insulation for your iPhone.
+Neoprene is a good option.
+It’s inexpensive and is the same material used in wet suits.
+You could make one out of a mouse pad, as they’re typically fabricated with neoprene.
+Neoprene is also an excellent shock absorber.
+For those with greater financial resources, high-end thermal protection iPhone cases may provide an adequate safeguard against cold weather.

 Use a Cold Weather iPhone Case